 Revelation chapter 18.
-The fulfilment of prophecies concerning ancient Babylon and Tyre gives grounds for believing that the days of modern civilisation are also numbered.
+The fulfilment of prophecies concerning ancient Babylon, Jerusalem and Tyre gives grounds for believing that the days of modern civilisation are also numbered.

 “Fallen, fallen is Babylon the great!” echoes Isaiah’s pronouncement on ancient Babylon (Isa 21:9).
-That demons and unclean birds (Lev 11) live in her seems to be her condition before judgement (cf. Rev 9:20) rather than the consequence of judgement, though it is possible to read otherwise.
-Ancient Edom and Babylonia are so depicted after their judgement (Isa 34:10ff, Jer 51:43).
+That demons and unclean birds (Lev 11) live in her seems to be her condition after rather than before judgement, as it was with ancient Edom and Babylonia (Isa 34:10ff, Jer 51:43).
+Unclean birds are chiefly birds of prey and carrion-feeders such as ravens and vultures.
+The picture of them picking amongst the ruins emphasises the devastation.

 I am God, and there is none like me,